To Have To Follow by Julie Maclean & Terry Quinn

 before high wire and solstice porn ruined our Druid fantasy

-[from ‘Stonehenge in the Ley of the Dark’ [Maclean]]
+[from ‘Stonehenge in the Ley of the Dark’ [Maclean]]a hidden track

 Stonehenge by moonlight